Otto Dix (band): History

 On 3 July, Otto Dix played their first concert away from their home city in Amursk.
-A few months later they recorded their first album, Ego, and shot a music video in a desolate factory in Amursk.
-Draw was the stage manager.
+A few months later they recorded their first album, Ego.
 However, due to the deplorable conditions of the Far Eastern musical culture the band did not fit any company, so they decided to form their own one.
 In winter 2005-2006 the gothic club "Morion" and a gothic forum were created by Draw.
+In spring 2006, the Otto Dix together with the members of Morion, shot a second video for the song "White Dust."
+In 2007, the band became a trio.
+Peter Voronov (violin) first performed with Otto Dix on 15 December.